niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 Third step: Rendering
 ---------------------

-Finally, based on user-defined Jinja templates, ``ABIN LAUNCHER`` creates the input files and the job instructions file associated with our calculation.
-The content of those input files is based on the information from the geometry file and the configuration file.
+Finally, based on user-defined Jinja templates, ``ABIN LAUNCHER`` creates the input files and the job script associated with our calculation.
+The content of those files is based on the information from the geometry file and the configuration file.

 For more details on how this whole rendering process is performed, consult the :doc:`abin_launcher.rendering` specific documentation.